 - Malek National Library and Museum (pictured below)

 7. The Bazaar of Tehran

-What is visiting Tehran without actually visiting the Great Bazar?
+What is visiting Tehran without actually visiting the Tehran Grand Bazaar?
 Be sure to take your time here, the bazar, like in most of Iran’s cities, are absolutely massive.
 And with little hallways left and right it is easy to get lost… The Bazar is separated into several districts, from clothing to kitchen utilities, to carpets to shoes, you will find (almost) everything here, although it might take you a while to find it.
 Wander around the never ending amount of small alleys, snack on some falafel and drink some fresh pomegranate juice while getting lost in the bazar.
 Last but definitely not least on the list of things to do in Tehran!

 Where to go after Tehran

 There you have it… 7 amazing things to do in Tehran.
 Yes, visiting Tehran might not immediately cross your mind when thinking about booking your next trip; I, however, couldn’t recommend it more.
 Tehran, while polluted and busy, stole my heart and I cannot wait to go back.
 Planning on traveling Iran?
 Be sure to check out some more of our city guides to create your ultimate Iran itinerary!

 - 9 Amazing things to do in Kashan

 - 11 Fascinating things to do in Isfahan

 - 7 Amazing things to do in Shiraz

 On top of all those useful city guides, perhaps you would also like to check out our complete Iran Travel Guide with everything you need to know about traveling Iran.
 Have you been to Tehran, any other thing to do in Tehran that we have missed on this list?
 Tell us in the comments below and we’ll be sure to put it on my bucket list for next time!
 Oh, and don’t forget to pin it!